Quantum Circuit Design for Decoded Quantum Interferometry: Implementation Approach

 \subsubsection{Dicke State Preparation}

 To convert the unary state produced by UAE into the desired Dicke state, we apply a deterministic unitary \(U_{m,\ell}\).
-This unitary is implemented as a cascade of Split-Cycle-and-Split (SCS) unitaries, denoted \(\mathrm{SCS}_{m,\ell}\), which collectively map the unary encoding onto the Dicke state with \(\ell\) excitations.
+This unitary is implemented as a cascade of Split and Cyclic Shift (SCS) unitaries, denoted \(\mathrm{SCS}_{m,\ell}\), which collectively map the unary encoding onto the Dicke state with \(\ell\) excitations.
 Following the construction outlined by Bärtschi and Eidenbenz~\cite{ref2}, the SCS unitary is decomposed into elementary operations: the two-qubit version, \(\mathrm{SCS}_2\), and the three-qubit version, \(\mathrm{SCS}_3\), corresponding to building block gates (i) and (ii) in their work.

 Each \(\mathrm{SCS}_{m,\ell}\) gate is implemented by applying \(\ell-1\) copies of the \(\mathrm{SCS}_3\) followed by one \(\mathrm{SCS}_2\).
 The unitary \(U_{m,\ell}\) is composed of these \(\mathrm{SCS}_{m,\ell}\) in two stages.
 The first stage applies SCS on overlapping qubit subsets, descending from \(m\) to \(\ell+1\), and the second stage further refines the Dicke state by applying additional SCS descending from \(\ell\) to \(2\).
 This systematic construction ensures a deterministic Dicke state preparation without postselection.
 The inductive composition of \(U_{m,\ell}\) from \(\mathrm{SCS}_{m,\ell}\) unitary is illustrated explicitly in Figure~\ref{fig:scs-nk-fig}.